maxgmr/mfs16/mfs16book/src/introduction.md

 # Introduction

-The MFS-16 is a system built around a virtual CPU.
+The MFS-16 is a virtual computer, designed from scratch, with an original CPU instruction set and assembly language.
 The project attempts to be an accurate virtual representation of a theoretical computing system that could be implemented as real hardware.

 The instruction set, assembly language, and general system architecture are entirely original, with particular inspiration taken from the [Intel 8080](https://en.wikipedia.org/wiki/Intel_8080) and [Zilog Z80](https://en.wikipedia.org/wiki/Zilog_Z80) instruction sets.